CARES Act Funding (2020)

 The Act allocated $93.361 million for the colleges and universities of Minnesota State:

-- Half ($46.7 million) is allocated to emergency financial aid directly to students.
-These funds will be distributed as soon as possible using existing financial aid mechanisms.
-The grants are intended to help students cover costs they have experienced as a result of the pandemic.
-Over 75% of Minnesota State students will receive some level of funding in the form of a direct cash grant.
+- Half ($46.7 million) was allocated to emergency financial aid directly to students.
+These funds were distributed as soon as possible using existing financial aid mechanisms.
+The grants were intended to help students cover costs they experienced as a result of the pandemic.
+Over 75% of Minnesota State students received some level of funding in the form of a direct cash grant.

-- Half was allocated to institutions to help address the significant financial losses colleges and universities are experiencing as a result of the COVID-19 emergency.
-Although this funding will help the colleges and universities bear the substantial costs they have incurred as a result of the crisis, it will not cover all of them.
+- Half was allocated to institutions to help address the significant financial losses colleges and universities experienced as a result of the COVID-19 emergency.
+Although this funding helped colleges and universities bear the substantial costs incurred as a result of the crisis, it did not cover all of them.

 - Of the $46.7 million allocated to emergency financial aid for students, Ridgewater received $975,458.

-Students must meet eligibility requirements to qualify for CARES Act funds.
-Currently, we estimate 1,893 students are eligible.
-Only students who are or could be eligible to participate in programs under Section 484 in Title IV of the Higher Education Act of 1965, as amended (HEA), may receive emergency financial aid grants.
+Students were required to meet eligibility requirements to qualify for CARES Act funds in 2020.
+At Ridgewater College, approximately 1,893 students were eligible as of March 2020.
+Only students who were or could be eligible to participate in programs under Section 484 in Title IV of the Higher Education Act of 1965, as amended (HEA), could receive emergency financial aid grants.

-- Students actively enrolled in the 2020 Spring Semester as of March 6, 2020, are eligible and qualify for the CARES grants.
+- Students actively enrolled in the 2020 Spring Semester as of March 6, 2020, were eligible and qualified for the Across-the-Board Distribution and Needs-Based/Pell Eligible CARES grants.

-- Students not eligible for CARES funding include: Post-Secondary Enrollment Options (PSEO), Concurrent Enrollment/College in the Schools, fully Online Students*, Senior Citizens, employer-paid students, DACA/undocumented students, and Dually Enrolled**.
+- Students not eligible for CARES funding included: Post-Secondary Enrollment Options (PSEO), Concurrent Enrollment/College in the Schools, fully Online Students*, Senior Citizens, employer-paid students, DACA/undocumented students, and Dually Enrolled**.

-*Online students are defined as students who were 100% online as of March 6th.
+*Online students are defined as students enrolled in 100% of courses that would have been delivered online regardless of the disruption of campus activities due to COVID-19 .
 Online students are not eligible for this funding.
-However, students taking a combination of online and face-to-face classes as of March 6th are eligible.
+However, students taking a combination of online and face-to-face classes, or classes that have been converted online but would have normally been offered face-to-face if not for COVID-19 are eligible.

 **Dually enrolled students are defined as students who are enrolled at another Minnesota State college or university and taking a class at Ridgewater.

-- How much will eligible Ridgewater College students receive?
+- How much did eligible Ridgewater College students receive?

 Ridgewater received $975,458 for emergency financial aid for students.
-This funding will be allocated through three distribution strategies including broad distribution, need-based/pell-eligible grants, and emergency grants.
+This funding was allocated through three distribution strategies including broad distribution, need-based/pell-eligible grants, and emergency grants.

 ACROSS-THE-BOARD DISTRIBUTION: approximately $243,865 (25%)

-- Every student enrolled in the college on March 6, 2020, that meets CARES Act eligibility requirements will receive a $125 award.
-This is an automatic award; no application is needed.
-If there is any balance remaining in this account after disbursement of these awards, the balance of funds will shift to the Emergency Grants fund.
+- Every student enrolled in the college on March 6, 2020, that met CARES Act eligibility requirements received a $125 award.
+This was an automatic award; no application was needed.
+(Any balance remaining in this account after disbursement of the awards was shifted to the Emergency Grants fund).

 NEED-BASED/PELL ELIGIBLE GRANTS: approximately $489,150 (50%)

-- All Pell Grant-eligible students enrolled at Ridgewater College who meet the federal program eligibility requirements will receive a grant award based on their enrolled credits for the 2020 Spring Semester as of March 6, 2020.
-This is an automatic award; no application is needed.
-The amount students may receive is outlined below:
+- All Pell Grant-eligible students enrolled at Ridgewater College who meet the federal program eligibility requirements received a grant award based on their enrolled credits for the 2020 Spring Semester as of March 6, 2020.
+This was an automatic award; no application was needed.
+The amount students were set to receive is outlined below:

 Full time >12 credits: $750